The relationship between past and

 appropriate solutions for mastering problems encountered, in particular the

 necessity of integrating increasing numbers of people.
-Indeed, the mode of production
+Indeed, the mode of

-encourages population growth, while particular environmental conditions incite
+production encourages population growth, while particular environmental

-exclude any random drift.
+direction, tend to exclude any random drift.

 Being the product of a particular class